Skip to content

 Cylinder Inspection Without Disassembly

 The spark plug hole is the most useful access port in engine diagnostics.
-Remove the spark plug, insert a 4mm or smaller endoscope probe, and you have a direct view of the piston crown, cylinder wall, and — with careful probe positioning — the underside of the intake and exhaust valves.
+Remove the spark plug, insert a 4mm or smaller endoscope probe, and you have a direct view of the piston crown, cylinder wall, and the underside of the intake and exhaust valves.

-Scoring on the cylinder wall indicates ring or liner wear — useful information when a customer is deciding between an engine rebuild and a replacement.
+Scoring on the cylinder wall indicates ring or liner wear.
 Carbon deposits on the piston crown and valve faces indicate oil consumption or poor fuel quality history.
-Coolant intrusion — the milky residue that indicates a head gasket failure — is visible on the cylinder wall and piston crown before it's confirmed by a chemical test.
-Ring land damage, which can cause compression loss and oil burning, shows up as cracks or collapse in the piston's ring groove area.
+Coolant intrusion leaves residue on the cylinder walls and piston crown.
+Ring land damage shows up as cracks or collapse in the piston's ring groove area.

 Valve and Carbon Deposit Assessment on Direct Injection Engines

-Direct injection engines — now standard across most passenger car and light truck platforms — have a well-documented carbon accumulation problem on intake valves.
-Because fuel is injected directly into the cylinder rather than through the intake port, the detergent effect of fuel washing over the intake valves is absent.
+Direct injection engines have a well-documented carbon accumulation problem on intake valves.
+Because fuel is injected directly into the cylinder, the detergent effect of fuel washing over the intake valves is absent.
 Carbon builds up on the valve face and stem, eventually causing misfires, rough idle, and power loss.

 Beyond the Engine: Other Automotive Applications

-Transmission inspection through dipstick tubes or drain plug openings can reveal clutch pack condition, metal contamination from wear, and fluid degradation that indicates imminent failure — useful for pre-purchase inspections and for advising customers on transmission service intervals.
+Transmission inspection through dipstick tubes or drain plug openings can reveal clutch pack condition, metal contamination from wear, and fluid degradation that indicates imminent failure.

 Exhaust system inspection through the oxygen sensor bung accesses the catalytic converter substrate.
-A cracked or collapsed substrate causes backpressure, power loss, and failed emissions tests.
-Seeing the substrate condition directly prevents unnecessary converter replacement when the problem is elsewhere, and confirms the diagnosis when replacement is genuinely needed.
+Seeing the substrate condition directly prevents unnecessary converter replacement when the problem is elsewhere.

-HVAC evaporator inspection through the blower motor cavity can reveal mold growth, debris accumulation, and physical damage without dashboard disassembly — a significant labor saving on vehicles where evaporator access is architecturally complex.
+HVAC evaporator inspection through the blower motor cavity can reveal mold growth, debris accumulation, and physical damage without dashboard disassembly.

 The Customer Conversation Advantage